-A student may repeat any course in which s/he has received a grade of "RF" or "NF".
+A student may repeat any course in which they have earned a grade of "RF" or "NF".
 Upon passing the course, the original grade will convert to "NC" and the new grade will be used in computing the student's GPA.
 However, if a course is re-taken more than once, only one of the failing grades may be replaced with the "NC" grade.
 Therefore, one or more failing marks will remain on the transcript.

-Note: Not all courses are offered every semester; therefore, it may not be possible to repeat a given course the following semester.
-Grade changes will occur automatically when the same course is retaken (e.g. an "RF" in Physics will be replaced by the new Physics grade after all grades from all faculty for a given term have been received).
-However, if a student desires a grade replacement by a different course that is within the same discipline (e.g. replacing an RF in AutoCAD II/3D with a passing grade in SketchUp I/3D), s/he must initiate this change by bringing it to the attention of the Academic Advising or Registrar departments.
+Note: Grade changes will occur automatically when the same course is retaken (e.g. an "RF" in Physics will be replaced by the new Physics grade after all grades from all faculty for a given term have been received).